projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 :numref:`pirq-routing` shows a PCI device PIRQ routing example.
 On a platform, there could be more PCI devices than available IRQ pin resources on its PIC or IOAPIC interrupt controller.
-ICH HW provides a PIRQ Routing mechanism to share IRQ pin resources between different PCI devices.
+ICH hardware provides a PIRQ Routing mechanism to share IRQ pin resources between different PCI devices.

 .. figure:: images/dm-image33.png